MdeCastelbajac/are_dynamic/README.md

 Our plan according to this model, is to determine and compare the average client waiting time.

-In fact according to the configuration of a restaurant and a given
+In fact according to the configuration of a restaurant and a given variable

 ## How it could be usefull